modelon-community/Assimulo/trunk/doc/sphinx/source/installation.rst

     > collect2: ld returned 1 exit status
     > error: command 'gcc' failed with exit status 1

-To solve this problem, Sundials has to be installed with the CFLAGS="-fPIC".
+To solve this problem, Sundials has to be installed with the flag

+    CFLAGS="-fPIC"

+Consult the Sundials INSTALL_NOTES Sec.
+B.3 to see how this compiler flag has to be specified.